lasseignelab/230227_EJ_MouseBrainIsoDiv/README.md

 <figure>
 <img
 src="https://github.com/lasseignelab/230227_EJ_MouseBrainIsoDiv/blob/main/src/shiny_app/www/graphical_abstract.png"
 alt="We extracted RNA from 40 samples, four brain regions each from 10 mice balanced for sex with and sequenced on an ONT GridION.
-We processed this data with the nf-core nanoseq pipeline and used DESeq2, IsoformSwitchAnalyzeR, and custom scripts for downstream analyses" />
+We processed this data with the nf-core nanoseq pipeline and used DESeq2, IsoformSwitchAnalyzeR, and custom scripts for downstream analyses." />
 <figcaption aria-hidden="true">We extracted RNA from 40 samples, four
 brain regions each from 10 mice balanced for sex with and sequenced on an ONT GridION.
-We processed this data with the nf-core nanoseq pipeline and used DESeq2, IsoformSwitchAnalyzeR, and custom scripts for downstream analyses</figcaption>
+We processed this data with the nf-core nanoseq pipeline and used DESeq2, IsoformSwitchAnalyzeR, and custom scripts for downstream analyses.</figcaption>
 </figure>

 You can also visit our interactive Shiny Application that accompanies